paddy-brock/ssd-building-distance/README.md

 Adds a tag for estimated building area to identify very large and small ones for priority visual checking.

+## Necessary additionas

+Inclusion of refugee households in other states

+Once sample is drawn, identify and plot nearest other google open buildings objects for calculation of sample weights

 ## Possible elaborations
 Enhanced measure of proxmity of building objects to settlements (e.g. composite index including information on nearest 5 settlements rather than just closest)